-Attendance is essential- the ten week term will move at a fast pace, and as a result, missing one demo will put you behind for the next, as each lesson will build upon the previous.
-You are granted 2 absences for illness and emergency (though you will still lose participation points); after this, the 3rd absence results in a 5% drop of your final grade, and the 4th absence will result in an automatic failure.
-Reserve absences for illness, mental health crisis, childcare crisis, emergencies, etc. Additionally, 2 tardies or 2 early departures equals an absence.
+Attendance is essential-the ten week term will move at a fast pace, and as a result, missing one demo will put you behind for the next, as each lesson will build upon the previous.
+You are granted 2 absences for illness and emergency; after this, the 3rd absence results in a 5% drop of your final grade, and the 4th absence will result in an automatic failure-no exceptions.
+Reserve absences for illness, mental health crisis, childcare crisis, emergencies, etc., as I make no distinction between "excused" versus "unexcused absences.
+Keep in mind that I will not repeat demos, so if you miss a class you will depend on your peers to get caught up.

+Additionally, 2 tardies or early departures equals an absence.
+Lack of participation in group works, as well as texting/phone use will lower your grade.
 If you show up after roll is taken, it is your responsibility to tell me that you are here - it is not possible for me to keep track of students showing up late in the middle of class.
 Otherwise you will be counted as absent and this cannot be changed at a later date.
 If you miss a lecture, a demo, or handout, you are still responsible for information presented as well as items due at the next class and should contact your peers to find out what you missed.
-Skipping a critique is like skipping a midterm or final exam and will heavily impact your grade.
-Finally, being unprepared for class studio time is not an acceptable reason to leave class early.
+Skipping a critique or review session is like skipping a midterm or final exam and will heavily impact your grade.

-COMMUNICATION
+EXPECTATIONS & COMMUNICATION